Do you find yourself presenting at work?

 – Smiling, relaxing and being the very best version of you that you can be.

-The opportunity to inspire change and help an audience to feel differently after they have spent some time listening to you is an immense honour which should serve as the catalyst for you to turn a presentation from a speech to a memorable experience.
+The opportunity to inspire change and help an audience to grow in some way is an immense honour.
+Let the opportunity serve as the catalyst for you to turn a presentation from a speech to a memorable growth experience.

-Contrary to popular belief most audience are not only happy to, but want and expect you to have them do something.
-If they get you and they get your message, (in other words if you’ve connected with them) then they would like nothing more than to be of service and to contribute in some way.
+Contrary to popular belief, most audience are not only happy to but expect you to have them do something.
+If they have connected with you and your message they will welcome the idea of being of service and to contribute in some way.

-Watch Tony Robbins elaborate on the 6 human needs in this TED Talk ‘Why we do what we do’, and as you do, consider carefully how these may apply to your audience at your next presentation.
+Watch Tony Robbins elaborate on the 6 human needs in this TED Talk ‘Why we do what we do’.
+Consider carefully how these may apply to your audience at your next presentation.

 Tony Robbins just so happens to be one of my personal favourite speakers and you’ll see why from this video.

-10 Years ago I flew to New Jersey in the US to spend the weekend with Tony teaching me and several thousand other people to do the ‘fire walk’, an experience I would highly recommend.
+Many years ago I flew to New Jersey in the US to spend the weekend with Tony teaching me and several thousand other people to do the ‘fire walk’; an experience I would highly recommend.
 Not only do you get to learn from one of the world’s most respected speakers, you get to fulfil a few of these human needs too.